Greater Albania: Preševo Valley

 The irredentist claims in Central Serbia (excluding Kosovo) are in the southern Preševo Valley, including municipalities of Preševo (Preshevë), Bujanovac (Bujanoc) and partially Medveđa (Medvegjë), where there is an Albanian community.
 In 2001, the Albanians were estimated to have numbered 70,000 in the area.
 According to the 2021 census, the Albanian proportion in those municipalities were following: Preševo–34,098 (95%), Bujanovac–29,681 (67%), Medveđa–2,816 (26%).

 Following the Kosovo War (1998–99), the Albanian separatist Liberation Army of Preševo, Medveđa and Bujanovac (Ushtria Çlirimtare e Preshevës, Medvegjës dhe Bujanocit, UÇPMB), fought an insurgency against the Serbian government, aiming to seceding the Preševo Valley into Kosovo.

+There are some maximalist claims on five districts of South-Eastern Serbia (Pčinja, Jablanica, Toplica, Nišava and Pirot), corresponding to the historical presence of Albanians, in the Sanjak of Niš, before 1878.

+Claims on the Pešter Plateau lay on the idea that ethnic Bosniaks living there are Serbianized Albanians.

 Greece

 The irredentist claim in Greece are Chameria, parts of Epirus, the historical Vilayet of Janina.

 The coastal region of Thesprotia in northwestern Greece referred to by Albanians as Çamëria is sometimes included in Greater Albania.
 According to the 1928 census held by the Greek state, there were around 20,000 Muslim Cams in Thesprotia prefecture.
 They were forced to seek refuge in Albania at the end of World War II after a large part of them collaborated and committed a number of crimes together with the Nazis during the 1941–1944 period.
 In the first post-war census (1951), only 123 Muslim Çams were left in the area.
 Descendants of the exiled Muslim Chams (they claim that they are now up to 170,000 now living in Albania) claim that up to 35,000 Muslim Çams were living in southern Epirus before World War II.
 Many of them are currently trying to pursue legal ways to claim compensation for the properties seized by Greece.
 For Greece the issue "does not exist".